FAQ

 Jobs & internships

-• I have a really important interview coming up.
-Can I do a mock interview with you?
+• Can I do a mock interview with you?

-You heard right, but we're not hiding them.
-They're all listed on Handshake.
-Just log in and search for jobs or internships by your major.
-If you find it confusing, make an appointment and we're happy to help you navigate the site.
-We tend to add new positions daily, so while you're on the hunt, log in regularly.
+Internships are all listed on Handshake.
+Log in and search for jobs or internships by your major.
+If you find it confusing, make an appointment and we will help you navigate the site.
+New opportunities are frequently added, so be sure to check back often.

 The value of an internship can't be overstated.
 More and more companies are hiring from their internship programs.
-Plus, is there any other way to get real insight into that career or company other than working there?
-If you're waiting until you've graduated to apply for jobs, you're starting late.
-Did you know that 60% of employers made full-time job offers to their interns in 2013?
-Yes, it's that valuable.
+This is also the best way to get real insight into a career or company prior to applying for a permanent position.
 Special insider tip: Employers often recruit in the first six to eight weeks of fall semester for internships that start during the next summer.

 Employer events

-• Is it really necessary to go the employer events even if they're not hiring on the spot?
+• Is it necessary to attend employer events if they are not hiring on-the-spot?

 Employers tell us repeatedly that if the first time they're meeting you is at the Career Fair or even an interview, it's often too late.
 The best way to make your resume stand out when applying to a job is to build a relationship with the recruiter or someone that works in that company.
 Once they get to know you, they'll put in a good word.
 Not only will you learn about these companies, but you'll never have a more convenient networking opportunity so they can start to get to know you.